lucasgcb/unitTesting/README.md

 ### About tests:

 - [tests](https://github.com/lucasgcb/unitTesting/tree/master/tests) have a few _unit test_ cases for the generic code in this repository.
+  - Broken down to smallest methods in the codebase that everything builds on top of
   - It is clear that in computing, a certain input will always have a certain output
   - The `pytest`suite will run the generic code against defined cases for these inputs awaiting a certain output or convergence of such an output.
   - If the results deviate from what is expected, then the code is acting in an unexpected way and is thereby failing the build test.